ryandoyle5401/Budgetr/Weekly Updates/Week 7 Status Update.md

 # Team Report

 ## Agenda
+Discuss Dokka implementation and issues with testing the database
 ## Group Goals from Previous Week
 1. Learn more about JUnit
 2. Implement JUnit into the project